A Guide to Smart Meters

 Although smart meters make meter readings automatic and allow you to monitor your energy, there are a few possible disadvantages:

-- You’ll always know how much energy you’re using - some people don’t like to know exactly much energy they’re using and how much it’s costing them.
+• You’ll always know how much energy you’re using – although for some it’s a benefit, it can make some people feel anxious knowing exactly much energy they’re using and how much it’s costing them.

-There’s no direct cost for having a smart meter installed.
+There’s no extra cost for having a smart meter installed.
 Your energy company will provide the smart meter and install it free of charge.

 How much money will I save with a smart meter?